By Melissa Curtin

-It seems like everyone these days is posting themselves on social media in some fancy colorful dress in Havana, Cuba perfectly sweat-free and even in heals.
+It seems like everyone these days is posting themselves on social media in some fancy colorful dress in Havana, Cuba perfectly sweat-free and even in heels.
 After spending time in Cuba this seems almost outrageous, and not really a good reason to venture to the “Pearl of the Antilles”.
 Perhaps people want to bring back the Golden Age of Havana, but the city feels more like a dystopia, raw, gritty, and timeworn, although surprisingly safe.
-Perhaps it was my first three nights in Centro Habana, but closed toed comfy shoes seemed like the only sensible option on the city streets.
+Perhaps it was my first three nights in Centro Habana, but closed-toed comfy shoes seemed like the only sensible option on the city streets.

 After spending time at three different Cuban homes (casa particulares), the reason to visit Cuba is to get to know the people and the culture.
-Americans, curious and fascinated, head to Cuba to see a country that has remained unchanged with its squeaky preserved 50’s cars, lack of internet, crumbling buildings, devastating or maybe not so devastating effects of a crippling dictatorship and long time embargo.
+Americans, curious and fascinated, head to Cuba to see a country that has remained unchanged with its squeaky preserved 50’s cars, lack of internet, crumbling buildings, devastating or maybe not so devastating effects of a crippling dictatorship, and long time embargo.
 But Cuba is not a museum and the people deserve a future, one where they can own an iPhone and work at a job they enjoy for more than $20 a month.
 Now that Americans can travel freely to Cuba, plan your trip carefully in this dilapidated and dignified city.

-Tourism is booming, expensive not-so-great hotels are full, and AirBnB is now providing rental options.
-Paladares or family run restaurants are popping up with locally sourced ingredients changing the dilemma that all one can find to eat is rice and beans.
+Tourism is booming, expensive not-so-great hotels are full, and Airbnb is now providing rental options.
+Paladares or family-run restaurants are popping up with locally sourced ingredients changing the dilemma that all one can find to eat is rice and beans.

 How does one prepare for a trip to Cuba?